Facts About Figs

 Even though you can purchase dried figs throughout the year, there is nothing like the unique taste and texture of fresh figs. In season now the fresh fruit are lusciously sweet with a texture that combines the chewiness of their flesh, the smoothness of their skin, and the crunchiness of their seeds.
 Figs range dramatically in color and subtly in texture depending upon the variety.

-- Can reduce fatigue, improve brain memory and prevent anemia, and
+- Reduce fatigue, improve brain memory and prevent anemia.

-- Aids in weight loss, due to the high fiber content.
+- Aid in weight loss, due to the high fiber content.